8bit-wraith/cloud-init-pxe/README-STUDIO.md

 ## 🌟 What is Cloud-Init Studio?

-Cloud-Init Studio extends [netboot.xyz](https://netboot.xyz) with powerful cloud-init configuration management capabilities.
-It provides both a classic interface for existing users and a modern, dark-themed "Studio" interface with advanced features like markdown documentation and live preview.
+Cloud-Init Studio is a complete reimagining of [netboot.xyz](https://netboot.xyz) with a unified, modern interface that combines PXE boot management with powerful cloud-init configuration capabilities.
+The beautiful dark-themed interface (with light mode option) provides an intuitive experience for managing your network boot environment and cloud-init configurations in one place.

 Perfect for:
 - 🏢 **Enterprise Deployments**: Manage cloud-init configs for large-scale server deployments